snehaheda/payments-library/REST-API/REST-API-Docs/REST_API_Documentation.md

   Public: https://<YOUR_FORCE_DOT_COM_URL>/<YOUR_SITE_LABEL>/services/apexrest/bt_stripe/v1
   Private: https://<YOUR_ORG_URL>/services/apexrest/bt_stripe/v1

-  The difference between these 2 endpoints is that you can access the public one without oAuth authentication, while the second one is available only for an authenticated users.
+  The difference between these 2 endpoints is that you can access the public one without oAuth authentication, while the second one is available only for authenticated users.

-* **Public endpoint**
+* **Public Endpoint**

     The primary use case for the public endpoint is to register a new Payment Method, and optionally capture a Transaction.
 Because you can use this endpoint without authentication, it is safe to implement a call on the front-end.
 However, as this is a publicly accessible endpoint, only some actions are available.
 You can't perform any actions from the public endoint which touch any existing payment360 records.
-(Payment Method linking to existing Stripe Customers or Contacts doesn't count if you already have the Id's of the existing records.)
+    Note: Payment Method linking to existing Stripe Customers or Contacts doesn't count if you already have the Id's of the existing records.

     In order to set up the public endpoint, create a public site (Setup | Site) and grant access to your Guest User to the REST_API_v1 class and related objects.
 See http://docs.payment360.io/docs/setup for a listing of all the objects to configure.

 * **Private Endpoint**

     The purpose of the private endpoint is to perform actions that deal with existing payment360 data.
 As this data is sensitive, you always need to authenticate yourself before performing actions.

     The payment360 private endpoint is a standard Force.com web service, so you can use one of the available oAuth authentication flows.
 Please see the documentation here: